Bokoshe, Oklahoma

 Bokoshe (/bəˈkoʊʃə/ bə-KOH-shə) is a town in Le Flore County, Oklahoma, United States.
-It is part of the Fort Smith, Arkansas-Oklahoma metropolitan statistical area.
 Bokoshe is a Choctaw word meaning "little creek".
 The population was 396 at the 2020 census, a 22.3% decrease over the figure of 510 recorded in 2010.

 History

 Bokoshe was a Choctaw settlement in 1886, when a post office was established, with William A. Sanner serving as the first Postmaster.
 At the time of its founding, Bokoshe was located in the Moshulatubbee District of the Choctaw Nation.
 The principal business was a coal mine that employed 10 miners.
 By 1900, the population was 153.
 The Fort Smith and Western Railway built tracks in 1901 to this area to ship the coal elsewhere.
 The Midland Valley Railroad built its own line in 1903-1904.
 The town moved south from its initial location to the intersection of the two railroads.
 Two other coal mines soon opened nearby, and the population grew to 483 by 1910.
 By 1920, the census reported a population of 869.

 Bokoshe's mines fared better during the Great Depression than those elsewhere in the state.
 By 1930, the population had declined to 690, and continued dropping to 431 in 1960.
 The coal industry recovered and the town's population rebounded to 588 in 1970, then fell again to 403 in 1990.
 The population was 450 in 2000 and 512 in 2010.

 On February 1, 1958, the town was the location of a train collision on the Midland Valley Railroad.
 Westbound train 41 collided head-on with eastbound train 42 on the curve at Bokoshe.
 Four crew members died and seven were injured.
 This was the only serious accident in the history of the Midland Valley system.